Charles Oman: Honours

-Children
+Personal life

+In 1892, Oman married Mary, a daughter of General Sir Robert Maclagan, Royal Engineers, and a niece of William Maclagan, Archbishop of York.
+They had one son and two daughters.

 Two of Oman's children became authors.
 His daughter Carola Oman CBE was a writer of history, biography, and fiction for adults and children, including a retelling of the Robin Hood legend and biographies of Admiral Lord Nelson and Lieutenant-General Sir John Moore.
-His son Charles C. Oman wrote several volumes on British silverware and similar houseware, worked as a Keeper of the Department of Metalwork in the Victoria and Albert Museum, and was active in the Folklore Society (and was in turn father to Julia Trevelyan Oman).
+His son Charles C. Oman wrote several volumes on British silver and other household objects and worked as a Keeper of the Department of Metalwork in the Victoria and Albert Museum.
+He was an active member of the Folklore Society and was the father of Julia Trevelyan Oman.